 In addition to laws limiting or prohibiting deficiency judgments, numerous other statutory provisions, including the federal bankruptcy laws and state laws affording relief to debtors, may interfere with or affect the ability of the secured mortgage lender to realize upon collateral or enforce a deficiency judgment.
 In addition, the terms of a mortgage loan secured by property of the debtor may be modified in a federal bankruptcy case.
 These modifications may include reducing the amount of each periodic payment, changing the rate of interest, extending or otherwise altering the repayment schedule, and reducing the lender's security interest to the value of the collateral, thus leaving the lender a general unsecured creditor for the difference between the value of the collateral and the outstanding balance of the loan.
+The federal Bankruptcy Code also includes provisions under which a "family farmer with regular annual income" is permitted to file and obtain confirmation of a plan on an expedited basis, and protections for such debtors that are not available to other types of debtors.
 Federal bankruptcy laws and applicable state laws may also limit the ability to enforce any assignment by a borrower of rents and leases related to a mortgaged property.